Fusion-Power-Plant-Framework/bluemira/documentation/source/radiation_transport/radiation.rst

 For more information on the internals of how cherab functions please see the `Cherab <https://www.cherab.info/index.html>`_ and `Raysect documentation <https://www.raysect.org/how_it_works.html>`_.
 The Raysect documentation has a very good section on how it works.

-There are currently limits for the SOL power/radiation source where past them the source becomes under-resolved.
+There are currently limits for the SOL power/radiation source, if exceeded the source becomes under-resolved.
 The source profile decays over a length :math:`lambda_q` and is sampled on a grid :math:`dx_{mp}`.
 If :math:`dx_{mp} >> lambda_q` most or all of the sample points will fall into the near-zero tail, resulting in the discretised source